RP2/rom-validate-web/README.md

 ## 🤝 Contributing

-This project maintains compatibility with the [CLI version](https://github.com/RP2/auto-rom-validator).
+This project is a modern web rewrite of the original [CLI ROM Validator](https://github.com/RP2/auto-rom-validator).
 When adding features:

-1. Keep `datLoader.ts` configuration synchronized with CLI `config.py`
+1. Follow TypeScript best practices and maintain type safety
-2. Test with the included `tests/test-config.mts` script
+2. Test platform detection with the included test scripts
-3. Follow existing TypeScript patterns and component structure
+3. Follow existing component structure and design patterns
+4. Ensure mobile-responsive design with shadcn/ui components

 ## 🔧 Troubleshooting